dotnet/docs/docs/fsharp/style-guide/component-design-guidelines.md

 This is a suitable function for a public API in a mathematical library.

-#### Avoid using member constraints to simulate typeclasses and duck typing
+#### Avoid using member constraints to simulate type classes and duck typing

 It is possible to simulate “duck typing” using F# member constraints.
 However, members that make use of this should not in general be used in F#-to-F# library designs.
-This is because library designs based on unfamiliar or non-standard implicit constraints tend to cause user code to become inflexible and strongly tied to one particular framework pattern.
+This is because library designs based on unfamiliar or non-standard implicit constraints tend to cause user code to become inflexible and tied to one particular framework pattern.

 ### Operator Definitions

 #### Avoid defining custom symbolic operators

 Custom operators are essential in some situations and are highly useful notational devices within a large body of implementation code.
 For new users of a library, named functions are often easier to use.
-In addition custom symbolic operators can be hard to document, and users find it more difficult to lookup help on operators, due to existing limitations in IDE and search engines.
+In addition custom symbolic operators can be hard to document, and users find it more difficult to look up help on operators, due to existing limitations in IDE and search engines.

-As a result, it is generally best to publish your functionality as named functions and members, and additionally expose operators for this functionality only if the notational benefits outweight the documentation and cognitive cost of having them.
+As a result, it is best to publish your functionality as named functions and members, and additionally expose operators for this functionality only if the notational benefits outweigh the documentation and cognitive cost of having them.

 ### Units of Measure

 #### Use units of measure for added type safety in F# code

-This type information is erased when viewed by other .NET languages, so be aware that .NET components, tools and reflection will just see types-sans-units (e.g. `float` rather than `float<kg>`) after this information has been erased.
+This type information is erased when viewed by other .NET languages, so be aware that .NET components, tools and reflection will just see types-sans-units (for example, `float` rather than `float<kg>`) after this information has been erased.

 ### Type Abbreviations